mcaliman/mcaliman.github.io/_posts/en/R/2016-04-01-r-lang-interfaces-with-the-outside world.md

 permalink: /r/interfaces-external-world-r/
 ---

-Data are read via connection interfaces .
-Connections can be to files or urls for example .
+Data is read via connection interfaces.
+Connections can be to files or URLs, for example.

 * `file`, opens a connection to a file
 * `gzfile`, opens a link to a gzipped file